ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/dependency-injection/index.md

 ## Conclusion

 So here we injected the Points to the Triangle object and that's it!
-This is dependency injection :D There are some frameworks which takes this to another level by automatically providing all the dependency on it's own.
-For example, Spring Framework uses Inversion of Control which handles the injection of the dependencies so that you only have to create any objects at all in your application!
+This is dependency injection :D There are some `frameworks` which takes this to another level by automatically providing all the dependency on it's own.
+For example, <mark>Spring Framework uses Inversion of Control which handles the injection of the dependencies</mark> so that you only have to create any objects at all in your application!

 Checkout my Dependency Injection in Spring Framework article!

-Found a mistake? [edit](github.com/ashishkumar3/blog/blob/master/src/content/blog/dependency-injection/index.md) on github.
+Found a mistake? [edit](https://github.com/ashishkumar3/blog/blob/master/src/content/blog/dependency-injection/index.md) on github.
 ***